nfultz/nb2mail/README.md

     jupyter nbconvert --config config.py demo.ipynb

 ### 3rd party email distributor Example
-Insread of using SMTP to send emails, one can use 3rd party provider.
+Instead of using SMTP to send emails, one can use 3rd party provider.
 This is an example for using [mailgun](examples/mailgun.ipynb) as a 3rd party provider

 ## Configuring Mail Headers